-- it is held within a business model whose objective is to hold financial assets in order to collect contractual cash flows: and - it meets the SPPI criterion.
+- it is held within a business model whose objective is to hold financial assets in order to collect contractual cash flows; and - it meets the SPPI criterion.

 The Group originates Lombard and mortgage loans related to its business with wealth management clients.
 Such loans are held to maturity and to collect the contractual interests during the loan term.
 In addition, they fulfil the SPPI criterion.
 The Group's loans are therefore measured at amortised cost.
+The Group holds balances with other banks, which are accounted for at amortised cost if the above conditions are fulfilled.